 EDVARD MUNCH (1863) AND HENRI DE TOULOUSE-LAUTREC (1864-1901)

 We were suggested to pair together Munch and Toulouse-Lautrec because, as contemporaries in Europe, they met with similar levels of economic and critical success during their lifetimes.
 However, their artistic styles seem to somewhat differ.
 Munch, a Norwegian artist associated with Expressionism and Symbolism, is known for the intensely psychological and brooding themes he imbued into his paintings and prints.
 On the other hand, Toulouse-Lautrec is known for his Post-Impressionist, drawing-like depictions of people, often those from lower-class, urban environments.
-It seems that Munch and Toulouse-Lautrec are featured together less frequently: a quick Google search only turns up a 1965 exhibition at the Metropolitan Museum of Art.
+It seems that Munch and Toulouse-Lautrec are featured together less frequently than Miro and Dali or Picasso and Chagall: a quick Google search only turns up a single 1965 exhibition at the Metropolitan Museum of Art that featured both their artworks.
 Nevertheless, both artists pull in hefty sums: Toulouse-Lautrec’s work “Au Lit: Le Baiser” fetched $16.3 million at Sotheby’s in early 2015, and Munch’s Internet-famous “The Scream” sold for nearly $120 million at Sotheby’s in 2012.

 Tables 22 and 23 show the respective Q1 and Q2 anchoring regression results for Munch and Toulouse-Lautrec in our assorted art dataset.
 No significant or strong anchoring effects appear this time, regardless of whether we use Q1 or Q2.
 Even if the two artists did enjoy comparable success during their concurrent lifetimes, their artistic styles may be too different to permit anchoring cross-effects.
 It is also possible that the comparison between Munch and Toulouse-Lautrec is less conducive to anchoring in light of even more renowned artists during the same time period, such as Vincent Van Gogh (1853-1890) and Paul Gauguin (1848-1903).
 Works by Toulouse-Lautrec, in particular, seems to be auctioned off alongside those Impressionist artists.
 Our measure of substitution is insignificant in both the Q1, Q2 cases, which seems to further suggest that Munch and Toulouse-Lautrec are not particularly close hedonic substitutes.
 That said, Q2 has a somewhat larger coefficient, which could be due to its inclusion of near-significant time effects (p-value: 5.38).
 The R2 value indicates that we do seem to explain more variation in the data than we did for other artist pairs, but relatively low F-statistics suggest that our model is not as relevant for the Munch/Toulouse-Lautrec pair.
 In fact, the only significant variable is the hedonic price prediction.
 Hence, we do not find any evidence of anchoring between Munch and Toulouse-Lautrec – which is understandable, given their relatively divergent artistic styles.